ericrommel/python_test_automation_book/weeks/week04/week04.md

 ## Practical Exercises (Drill)

+- [TI] What are the four main principles (pillars) of Object-Oriented Programming (name and explain)?
 - Write a TestCase class with methods for `setup()`, `run()`, and `teardown()`.
 Create objects of the TestCase class to represent individual test cases.
 - Investigate what the `Diamond Problem` is in the context of multiple inheritance in OOP.
 How can you mitigate this problem in your designs?
 - Implement method overriding in a test automation context.
 Override a method in the child test class to customize the test execution.